afontenot/research-traveling-salesman/README.md

 # research-traveling-salesman
-Sample code for solving a variety of traveling salesman problem with Vroom
+Sample code for solving a variety of traveling salesman problem (technically, the multi-vehicle generalization called the [vehicle routing problem](https://en.wikipedia.org/wiki/Vehicle_routing_problem)) with Vroom

 This code doesn't work out of the box, you need a proper Vroom setup, an OSRM server, and an input TSV in a specific format, among other things.